-Over the years Manchester United has always had great strikers to lead the front line.
+Over the years the Manchester United teams have always had great strikers to lead the front line.
 Strikers who could bear the pressure of constant expectation to score goals and to show up in big moments.
 In my time it was Andy Cole, Ruud Van Nistelrooy, and Wayne Rooney to name a few.
-All of which have a great goal scoring record and have won major trophies with the club.
+All of which have a great goal-scoring record and have won major trophies with the club.

 Fast forward gong into the 2020/2021 season and Anthony Martial is our main striker leading the front line.
 Ole Gunnar Solskjaer has put his faith in him playing martial where he’s always wanted to play and gave him the iconic number 9 shirt to wear.

 The question is, can Manchester United win major trophies with Anthony Martial as number 9?

 Tony Martial (nickname the fans call him) is one of them players who are always going to divide opinion.
 He does with Manchester United fans, football fans, managers, and pundits.
 Often criticised for his inconsistency, looking uninterested, and hangs a big question over his name that is he good enough to be Man Utd’s number 9.

 Graeme Souness said “Every one of us would think, looking at him there is a player in there, but you don’t see it enough.
 That’s why if you play for a big club, you’ve got to perform most weeks.
 He’s not consistent enough for me.”

 “He shows us glimpses of his quality but he needs to do it on a regular basis for Manchester United now.” – Jamie Redknapp

 “You always get the feeling he’s playing at 85%.
 If he added that extra 15%, then he could do anything.
 He’s got everything you’d want: composure in front of goal, great skill, pace, strength, but what s that little missing?” – Gary Neville